fatmatto/Jarjs/README.md

 var Jar = require('jarjs');
 var db = new Jar({name : 'myDatabase'});

+/* OPERATIONS ON DOCUMENTS */

-//create a new collection
+//Creates a new collection
 db.createCollection('users');

-//add a document to the collection db
+//Adds a document to the collection db
 .collection('users')
 .insert({